-- (1) Net of pension plan investment and administrative expenses including inflation - (2) The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table please refer to the 2014 experience study report.
+(1) The mortality table used w as developed based on CalPERS' specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of Sale MP 2016.
+For more details on this table please refer to the December 2017 experience study report.